Robpol86/glinet-wifi-band-switch/README.md

 # glinet-wifi-band-switch

-Switch off the wireless AP on the band used to access the internet in repeater mode
+Prevent GL.iNet GL-MT3000 from repeating on the same band and only bring up WiFi when there is internet available.

 ## TODOs